-How it differs from another bullying?
+How does it differ from other bullying?

-Well, in case of bullying other than cyberbullying, you know the culprit and know who is the person tries to mis-frame or give you pain in life, but in this case, as bullies can be anonymous it’s difficult to trace and track, though we have options of tracing via the right channel.
+Well, in case of bullying other than cyberbullying, you know the culprit and know who the person tries to mis-frame or give you pain in life, but in this case, as bullies can be anonymous it’s difficult to trace and track, though we have options of tracing via the right channel.

 There’s no limit to who can view or take part in cyberbullying, content can get accessed through search engines.
 It is tough to get it removed entirely from online channels.